 While some vendors conduct their activities well and perform excellently, others might not be the right fit your company or simply do not deliver quality service.
-Vendor compliance is very important because choosing the proper vendor for your business activity means that you can reach business goals while receiving an excellent service, strengthening your business-vendor relationship, and having organizational standards met at the same time.
+Vendor contract management compliance is very important because choosing the proper vendor for your business activity means that you can reach business goals while receiving an excellent service, strengthening your business-vendor relationship, and having organizational standards met at the same time.

 How do I ensure vendors are compliant to contracts?

 The best way to make certain that a vendor is following contract terms and staying contract compliant is by utilizing audits and recurrent performance reviews.
 Contract managers should schedule regularly occurring performance reviews and use their findings to decide if moving forward with the vendor is the best decision to reach future business goals.
 Performance reviews work similarly to a stoplight – a shining performance review could be your green light to continue a partnership with a vendor.

 On the contrary, if there are apparent red flags in your vendor’s performance review, it might as well be the red light guiding you to terminate your relationship with the vendor.
 Rather than reap the negative effects of their performance until the completion date of a contract with a poorly performing vendor, we recommend writing performance reviews into contracts.
 In this way, the performance reviews can allow both parties to determine if terms have been successfully followed – directly impacting vendor contract compliance.

 8 Ways to Improve Your Vendor Management Approach

 Here are some of the best practices to accompany your vendor management process:

 - Go the extra mile to collaborate with vendors